KensingtonOscupant/hv-praesenzen/README.md

-# Shareholders' Meeting Minimum Base Capital Determination Script
+# Determining the minimum base capital present at Annual Shareholders' Meeetings (ASMs) based on ASM reports with GPT-4

 ## Description
-This script is part of a project that analyzes the minimum base capital present in shareholders' meetings of various companies.
-It utilizes a range of Python libraries and APIs to process and analyze data from reports of shareholders' meetings (Hauptversammlungsberichte).
-The script has achieved a 98.4% accuracy on its test set.
+This script is part of a project that analyzes the minimum base capital present in ASMs of German companies.
+The script has achieved a 98.4% accuracy on a test set sampled from at least one report of all the 178 companies evaluated.

 ## Features
 - Processing PDF reports to extract relevant data.